firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/diy-battery-sourcing-and-welding.md

 - Denis’ catalog still quotes ~€170 for a 10S4P Samsung 35E pack, €30 for the Wildman bag, and roughly €20 for EU shipping via DPD/UPS; he insists on genuine XT30 hardware and 20 A common-port BMS boards rather than AliExpress knock-offs.[^denis-pricing]
 - External packs stay on common-port BMSes so Rita can police charge flow—Denis refuses to ship his smart separate-port boards in range kits because they can’t stop overcharge through the discharge lead.[^common-port-chat]
 - Production packs come from the m365Krakow workshop; Denis handles support and logistics while the partner assembles cells, so large orders should plan around their combined lead times.[^m365krakow]
+- LLT’s 100 A smart boards remain the viable option for 4 S boosters—cheaper BMSes brown out, and pushing Flipsky 75100 boxes to 20 S simply moves failure to the wiring long before the ESC runs out of headroom.【F:knowledge/notes/input_part004_review.md†L216-L216】
+- JK active-balancing boards keep outrunning Daly units on telemetry and balancing strength; builders now reserve Daly for budget builds and spec JK or LLT when 20 S packs need reliable comms and cell maintenance.【F:knowledge/notes/input_part004_review.md†L369-L369】
+- ANT smart BMS packs ship with a “starting current” precharge MOSFET; run it around 5 A for spark-free bring-up and keep it below 20 A or the firmware times out if bus caps never charge.【F:knowledge/notes/input_part004_review.md†L383-L383】

 ## Cell Market Benchmarks
 | Source | Typical Price & Availability | Verified Performance | Procurement Notes |